List of 24 Gemstones with Names, Colors, & Pictures

 Amethysts gemstone

 The ancient Greeks and Romans believed that Amethyst would prevent Bacchus's invigorating powers and keep the user clear-headed and quick-witted.
-For centuries, amethyst has been related to several myths, tales, and religious beliefs in many cultures.
+Amethyst has been related to several myths, tales, and religious beliefs in many cultures for centuries.
 It is considered the birthstone for February.

 Not only is it the beautiful color that makes this gem so prominent, but it is also extensively offered in different shapes and sizes, making it more affordable.
-Amethyst matches warm and cool colors, and therefore, it looks terrific in yellow and white metals.
+Amethyst matches warm and cool colors, making it look terrific in yellow and white metals.
 This one-of-a-kind ability suggests that it boosts practically every color in your wardrobe.

 Citrine